 Yes, every type of loan or finance will have some impact on your credit score and will be visible on your credit file.
-Payday loans will be marked on your credit file when you apply, and this can be seen by any future potential lenders when they run a credit check on you.
+Payday loans will be marked on your credit report when you apply, and this can be seen by any future potential lenders when they run a credit check on you.

 While every application will be marked on your credit file, it is how you handle the loan that will depend on if it has a negative or positive impact on your credit score.
 Having payday loans on your credit history can be seen as a sign of financial difficulties and poor money management, and some lenders might view any payday loan application as a red flag, even if it was paid off in full and on time.

 Any use of payday loans can be seen as negative to some lenders because it can indicate that you are not responsible with your finances.
 This is because it is never a good idea to let yourself get into a situation where you need to use a payday loan to get by.